3 Education Make FASET GSA1 Assessments Simple

-If your GSA1 is coming up, it would be a good idea to look at the Rigger News page on this website-much of the information you need to know is there.
+If your GSA1 is coming up, it would be a good idea to look at the Insider News page on this website-much of the information you need to know is there.
 It would also be worth checking out the Bulletins page.

 It is important to 3 Education that candidates consider the process (pass or fail) to be fair and reasonable.
 Our integrity ensures safety net riggers continue to install correctly which means the nets will perform as intended in the event of a fall.